 We are happy to announce that due to significant demand we are launching a press releases section for newsworthy articles which we can not independently cover due to necessarily limited resources and because of higher priority news events.

-A newsworthy press release costs $100, is featured on its own section below main news on the front-page, remains published and might be shared on social media as well as with our mailing list.
+A newsworthy press release costs a variable amount, is featured on its own section below main news on the front-page, remains published and might be shared on social media as well as with our mailing list.

 That includes any intentionally misleading statement or relevant provably incorrect facts in line with general marketing guidelines.